 - (a) Except as provided in Rule 375, a meeting of the Council and a meeting of a committee shall be open to the public. - (b) The Council or a committee shall not keep the number of attendees below a quorum to avoid the requirements of this section. - (c) For the purposes of this part, the terms: - (1) "Meeting of a committee" means a gathering of a quorum of a committee of the Council, whether informal or formal, regular, special, additional, or emergency, at which the Councilmembers consider, conduct, or advise on public business, including gathering information, taking testimony, discussing, deliberating, recommending, and voting, regardless of whether held in person, by telephone, electronically, or by other means of communication.
-A meeting of a committee shall not include:
+A meeting of a committee shall not include: - (A) A chance or social gathering; provided, that it is not held to avoid the provisions of this paragraph;

-- (A) A chance or social gathering; provided, that it is not held to avoid the provisions of this paragraph; or - (B) Press conferences. - (2) "Meeting of the Council" means a gathering of a quorum of the Council, including hearings and roundtables, whether informal or formal, regular, special, additional or emergency, at which the Councilmembers consider, conduct, or advise on public business, including gathering information, taking testimony, discussing, deliberating, recommending, and voting, regardless of whether held in person, by telephone, electronically, or by other means of communication.
+- (B) Press conferences; or - (C) A site visit or tour exclusively for the purpose of gathering information. - (2) "Meeting of the Council" means a gathering of a quorum of the Council, including hearings and roundtables, whether informal or formal, regular, special, additional or emergency, at which the Councilmembers consider, conduct, or advise on public business, including gathering information, taking testimony, discussing, deliberating, recommending, and voting, regardless of whether held in person, by telephone, electronically, or by other means of communication.
 A meeting of the Council shall not include: - (A) A chance meeting or social gathering; provided, that it is not held to avoid the provisions of this paragraph; or - (B) Press conferences.